delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_parquet_mask_pl/README.md

 * `P_TRUNCATE_SINK_BEFORE_WRITE` - Bool - This controls whether we should purge the directories in the sink locations that have not already been completed by this pipeline, note that the set of locations to purge does _not_ depend on the value of `P_COPY_UNMASKED_TABLES` (default `true`)
-* `P_SOURCE_CONTAINER` - String - This is the source storage container in ADLS that contains the unmasked data
+* `P_SOURCE_CONTAINER` - String - This is the source storage container in ADLS that contains the unmasked parquet data
 * `P_SINK_CONTAINER` - String - This is the sink storage container in ADLS that will serve as a destination for masked data
-* `P_SOURCE_DIRECTORY` - String - This is the source schema in ADLS and was discovered during the profiling pipeline run - it will have a format that defines the prefix of a file name in ADLS (with its full location) and that contains the unmasked data
+* `P_SOURCE_DIRECTORY` - String - This is the source schema in ADLS and was discovered during the profiling pipeline run - it will have a format that defines the storage path in ADLS and that contains the unmasked parquet data
-* `P_SINK_DIRECTORY` - String - This is the sink schema in ADLS that will have a structure similar to the source schema name, except that anything after the last `/` is ignored and that will serve as a destination for masked data (file names will be preserved)
+* `P_SINK_DIRECTORY` - String - This is the sink schema in ADLS that will have a structure similar to the source schema name and that will serve as a destination for masked data (file names will be preserved during masking)